Inzhenerka/docs.getdbt.tech/website/blog/2025-05-28-dbt-fusion-engine-path-to-ga.md

 What feels *off* when you're using dbt Fusion?
 Tell us all about it - if you've got a clear idea for what's wrong and what it should be instead, feel free to jump straight to a GitHub issue.
 Bonus points if you've got a minimal repro project.

-If you need to kick an idea around before opening an issue, we'll also be actively checking in on #topic-dbt-fusion (for high-level discussions) and topic-dbt-fusion-migration (to get into the weeds of a specific bug) on Slack.
+If you need to kick an idea around before opening an issue, we'll also be actively checking in on #dbt-fusion-engine (for high-level discussions) and #dbt-fusion-engine-migration (to get into the weeds of a specific bug) on Slack.

 From now until Fusion is GA, we will be prioritizing parity with existing framework features, *not adding new ones.* Post-GA, we will transfer existing framework feature requests from the dbt-core repo to dbt-fusion.